 The phrase drag-and-drop describes the action of selecting an object or section of text, moving it (dragging), and then placing it (dropping) in an alternate area.
 For example, to drag-and-drop an object, such as an icon, you first move your mouse cursor over it.
 Then, press and hold down the left mouse button, move the object to the location you desire, and release the mouse button to set it down.

-How to drag and drop on a desktop or laptop
+How to drag-and-drop on a desktop or laptop

-Tip: Holding down the Ctrl key while dragging and dropping text or another object copies the object or text.
+Holding down the Ctrl key while dragging and dropping text or another object copies the object or text.

-How to drag and drop on a tablet or smartphone
+How to drag-and-drop on a tablet or smartphone

 Locate the app, file, or folder you want to move.
 Press and hold your finger on the object.
 Slide your finger across the screen until you have the object where you want to place it, then lift your finger.